 Theoretical and applied concepts of resting and exercise electrocardiography (ECG), the normal ECG, and factors contributing to abnormal ECG.
 Students experience exercise test applications of the ECG and learn to recognize life-threatening arrhythmias.
-(Formerly EXS 426).
-Cross list with (EXS 5640 or EXS 526).
+Cross list with EXS 5640.
 Offered summer semester.